On this Page

 Form 8843 is required by the IRS for all Fs and Js (including F-2 and J-2 dependent spouses and children) who are "nonresident aliens" for federal tax purposes*--even if you had no U.S. income.
 Form 8843 is an informational statement that shows you were in the U.S. and were a Nonresident Alien (NRA) in a particular tax year.

 You can log in to use Sprintax from the next page to complete the 8843 form at no cost.
 This form is not electronic and Sprintax will provide mailing instructions.

-**If you choose to complete Form 8843 without using Sprintax, be aware that the ISSO is not able to answer any questions about it and note that the IRS mailing address is on page 3 of its instructions.
+**If you choose not to complete Form 8843 with Sprintax, be aware that the ISSO is not able to answer any questions about it and note that the IRS mailing address is on page 3 of its instructions.

 - IRS Form 8843 is required for each F or J dependent, including children.
 Each 8843 must be mailed in a separate envelope.
 When you use Sprintax, they will ask for information about your dependents and will generate a complete 8843 form for each family member.

 - J-2 spouse with employment authorization who had income will need to file their own tax return because nonresidents are not able to file a joint tax return.
 Request a Sprintax code by email from the ISSO that serves your campus.

 The tax year is January 1 - December 31.
 The tax system is "pay-as-you-go” which means that in most cases employers withhold money out of your paycheck for taxes during the tax year and send it to the federal and state tax authorities.
 A personal tax return is due April 15th of the following year.